Isn’t resilience just a buzzword?

 In terms of humanitarian aid, and the way we practice it, it involves analysing the context as a system, by looking at interactions between groups of people and the way they are affected by their environment.
 It means that even if we cannot address each of the issues that affect them, we try to prioritise those actions that will have more impact in supporting the community’s resilience to the particular threats they have identified.

 This approach encourages us to be solution oriented and identify opportunities beyond the traditional frontier between the humanitarian and development worlds.
-It is also a commitment made to our partner communities that as long as security allows, and for at least four years, we will listen to them and constantly try to improve the quality of the support that we provide, based on their (not our) priorities.
+It is also a commitment made to our partner communities that we will listen to them and constantly try to improve the quality of the support that we provide, based on their (not our) priorities.

 How do we measure resilience?

-By supporting and encouraging communities to build their own resilience, BRCiS aims at saving lives and creating better life conditions, not only for the duration of the project, but for the long-term.
+By supporting and encouraging communities to build their own resilience, BRCiS aims at saving lives and creating better life conditions, not only for the duration of a project, but for the long-term.

 We also want to make sure that we are addressing the most relevant issues, according to the people that are directly involved.
 Not only do we schedule a participatory revision of the community plans every year, but we try our best to listen to the hidden voices in the communities.
 To this end, qualitative information is collected by our staff through open conversations with community members, week after week.
 This qualitative approach is helping us get one to one, confidential feedback to complement the information that we obtain through the activity monitoring and the consultations with the local committees.
 The gathered information is carefully analysed to maintain the high quality implementation standards for which the BRCiS Consortium is renown.